One dead, one in the hospital after Greenville car crash

-GREENVILLE, NC – Greenville Police are investigating an early morning fatal crash.
+GREENVILLE, NC (WNCT) Greenville Police are investigating an early morning fatal crash.

 Shortly before 1 a.m. on December 8, Greenville police officers located a vehicle displaying fictitious tags at the Citgo Gas Station located at the intersection of 5thStreet and Memorial Drive.